 When merging 2 tickets, you can prevent the email notification from being sent to customers that ticket has been closed.

-While merging tickets in Freshdesk, there is an option to Add as Private Note, and don't notify the requester, choosing which, the merge action will not be notified to the customers.
+While merging tickets in Freshdesk, there is an option to set as Not visible to contact, choosing which, the merge action will not be notified to the customers.
 This has to be enabled in all the tickets that are being merged into one, i.e., the original ticket as well as the ticket(s) being merged.

 You could configure the agent reply template under Admin-> Email Notification -> Templates -> Agent reply templates and edit the template accordingly.
 This reply template would be auto-populated onto the reply text editor whenever an agent replies to a ticket.